-- 1. It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
-This is also the best way to communicate with the class outside of the classroom. - 2.
+- 1. Notes for each day will be made available to you.
+They are usually available the evening before the next day of class.
+If you want to print them out, please do so before class, not during class so you don't disrupt others.
+Please print them out using a small font to save paper. - 2.
+It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
+This is also the best way to communicate with the class outside of the classroom. - 3.
 I expect every one of you to hold to the highest standard of personal conduct and integrity.
 Cheating in all its forms is inconsistent with Christian faith and practice and will result in sanctions up to and including dismissal from the class with a failing grade.
-Homework should be completed individually (not in teams or pairs).
+Homework should be completed individually (not in teams or pairs), and it should be your work, not the work of someone else.
 One thing that you should never do is give someone your source code... this often leads to cheating.
 Come by during office hours (or we'll arrange a time) for assistance on programs.
-Also take advantage of the tutor who will be available several times a week. - 3.
-I expect you to adhere to the dress code as spelled out in the Student Handbook.
-This includes men removing caps while in class. - 4.
-There is no food or drink prohibited in the lab.
-The lab has expensive equipment and carpeting that is easily spoiled by an accident. - 5.
+Also take advantage of the tutor who will be available several times a week. - 4.
+Please adhere to the dress code as spelled out in the Student Handbook.
+This includes men removing caps while in class.
+Please wear shoes to class (flip flops are OK). - 5.
+There is no food or drink allowed in the lab.
+The lab has expensive equipment and carpeting that is easily spoiled by an accident. - 6.
 Lab computers may be used during class to take notes and write programs.
-They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 6.
+They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 7.
 Silence your cell phones.

-Computer science is one of the most fascinating fields you can study and currently has the most stable and satisfying job market available.
+Computer science is one of the most fascinating fields you can study and currently has the most stable and satisfying job markets.
 It is, however, a science and as such requires a dedicated effort to master.
 Computer science is certainly an exciting and enjoyable field, but it cannot be mastered without persistence and practice.
 You should expect to struggle with some of the difficult concepts in this course, but do not give up.
 It is possible to master the material, but you will have to work diligently to do so.
 Those who do the best in this course attend class regularly, turn in homework and assignments on time (because they didn't procrastinate), and seek help from the tutor or myself when in a rut.
 Remember that I am here to help you.